RubisetCie/Advanced-Bone-Tool/README.md

-# Advanced-Bone-Tool
+# Advanced Bone Tool
-GMod Addon, Manipulate bones in an advanced way.
+Garry's Mod Addon, manipulate bones in an advanced way.
-Now with more range and precision.
+Now with infinite range and precision.